wildcraft958/VRSBench_dataloader/README.md

 This loader eliminates all of that. **One function call replaces 50+ lines of boilerplate.** It handles network failures, validates data integrity, tracks performance metrics, and provides structured logging out of the box.

-**Architecture**: The loader is designed around **HuggingFace streaming datasets as the primary workflow**.
-JSONL file support exists only as a fallback for custom datasets.
-You don't need JSONL files when working with the standard VRSBench dataset from HuggingFace.
+**Architecture**: The loader is built around a high-level API that automatically handles HuggingFace streaming datasets, image downloads, and data preparation.
+All functionality is consolidated under `prepare_vrsbench_dataset()` and `create_dataloader_from_prepared()`.
+The standard `create_vrsbench_dataloader()` function is now a convenience wrapper around these high-level functions.

 ## What It Does